do87/kash/README.md

 # Kash

-Kash enables you to quickly get into a container running in a kubernetes pod
+`kash` enables you to quickly get into a container running in a kubernetes pod

+Current `kash` release relies on both [kubectl](https://kubernetes.io/docs/tasks/kubectl/install) and [fzf](https://github.com/junegunn/fzf)

+If you wish to use the older version of `kash` without `fzf` dependency, please refer to [kash v1.0](https://github.com/do87/kash/tree/v1.0)

 ## Installation